CDA Buying Advice – Hobs

 Health and safety: Pacemakers

 It’s true.
-Due to the electromagnetic field created by an induction hob, pacemaker wearers should keep a distance of at least 60cm or 2ft from the appliance as it may interfere with your settings.
+Due to the strong electromagnetic field created by an induction hob this type of hob could affect your pacemaker if you have one fitted.
+According to The British Heart Foundation (BHF) pacemaker wearers should keep a distance of at least 60cm or 2ft from the appliance as it may interfere with your settings.
+The BHF have said that an induction hob would not cause significant damage to your device, but due to there being many different types of pacemakers, each could be affected in a different way.